morete/kubevirt-basics-training/content/en/docs/02/22_lifecycle.md

 kubectl get virtualmachine
 ```

-The output should be as follows:
+You should see your virtual machines listed as following:

 ```shell
 NAME            AGE   STATUS    READY